nabs2011/nabs2011.github.io/_posts/2016-11-30-Share-Price-Going-Concern.md

 ---
 layout: post
-title: UTS Project pt 1
+title: Data Manipulation - Share Price & Going Concern Risk - pt.
+1
 ---

-# Data Manipulation - Share Price & Going Concern Risk - pt.
-1

-## Brief:
 I am trying to build an automated data review process for Matthew Grosse, a professor of Accounting at Univerity of Technology Sydney's Business School.
 Matt's aim is to review the fluctuations in share price as a comparison of the All Oridinaries Index to understand if a "Going Concern" risk has an impact on a company's share price performance.

 ### Part 1: